Rajpratik71/linux-manPages/rhythmbox-client.md

        rhythmbox-client [option...][file...]

 DESCRIPTION
        rhythmbox-client  is a tool for controlling an already running instance of rhythmbox.
-It's useful for remote control scripting,  adding  spe‐ cific  files  to  the  library  from the shell, or printing details of what's playing.
-It also has an interactive mode, useful  for  control‐ ling  playback  remotely via ssh.
+It's useful for remote control scripting, adding specific files to the library from the shell, or print‐ ing details of what's playing.
+It also has an interactive mode, useful for controlling playback remotely via ssh.
 Any files specified after the option arguments will be added to the  library.
        If the --enqueue option is given, the files will also be added to the play queue.

 OPTIONS
        -?,--help